-- verbal warning;

-- written warning;

 - Fine (not exceeding four hours' pay);

 - Suspension from work and pay (up to a maximum of ten days);

 - Dismissal for misconduct with notice;

 - Dismissal for misconduct without notice.

 Every act related to the proceedings must be communicated to the Supervisory Board for its evaluations.